jypipi/DOPE-Plus/readme.md

 ## Datasets

-We have trained and tested DOPE with two publicaly available datasets: YCB, and HOPE.
 We trained and tested DOPE-Plus with our HOPE-Syn&Real Dataset and the Synthetic Block Dataset.
 All synthetic images were generated with our enhanced data generation pipeline.
-The HOPE-Syn&Real Dataset also contains real images from the publicaly available dataset HOPE.
+The HOPE-Syn&Real Dataset also contains real images from the publicaly available [HOPE dataset](https://github.com/swtyree/hope-dataset/).

 ### 3D Textured Models